dark-matter-org/dm-start/README.md

 All of the infrastructure required to parse, load and organize your configuration objects for use in your application is generated for you based on a schema specification.

-By running the [bootstrap](#2-1-run-dsl-bootstrap) utility and providing a java package and name for the DSL, you'll get the following:
+By running the [bootstrap](#2-2-run-dsl-bootstrap) utility and providing a java package and name for the DSL, you'll get the following:

 - an example schema specification
 - the code generated from that schema
 - a module (configuration file) that contains examples of the DSL concepts
 - a module loader class that parses/loads your DSL modules
+- a definition manager that provides a single point of access for all loaded configuration
 - an example utility that allows you to load one or more modules
 - A JUnit test that executes the DSL utility
 - the Maven pom required to create a shaded (self-contained), executable jar of the DSL